 The biggest challenge for this room was designing around the French doors.
 Because window treatments are generally mounted to the outside of a door (rather than inside mount like most windows), our designer chose the smallest head rail size available, allowing the window treatments to clear the door handle and hardware when drawn.

 Next up is the upstairs guest bedroom.
 Another gorgeous space to relax and rewind in.
 The soft white Solera shades blend seamlessly into the walls allowing the rest of the room’s decor (OMG that bed!) to pop.

 And we’ve saved the best for last.
 Emily’s master bedroom is hands down our favorite space in the Mountain House.
 The Scandinavian vibes in this room are STRONG and had a major impact on the style of window treatments she chose.
 Emily really wanted the white oak of the window frames to remain a feature in the room, which is why Solera shades were the perfect choice.
 She liked how short the stack is in comparison to traditional Roman shades.
 The white fabric blends perfectly with the walls, keeping with the minimalism vibe of the space.
 Check out this fun animation of the shades in action!

 For visual consistency, we also installed the same room-darkening Solera shades in the master bathroom.

 And that’s it!
 Another amazing transformation by the Emily Henderson design team.
 Excited to start your window treatments project?
-Click here to sign-up for a free in-home consultation with a Decorview designer local to you!
+Click here to sign-up for a free virtual or in-home consultation with a Decorview designer local to you!